Azure/azure-devops-cli-extension/doc/migrations.md

 - `--target-owner-user-id` is required for create.
 - `--agent-pool` is optional for create.
 - `--cutover-date` / `--date` must be ISO 8601, for example: `2030-12-31T11:59:00Z`.

+Validation enforced by the CLI:

+- `--target-repository` must start with `http://` or `https://`.
+- `--repository-id` must be a valid GUID.

 ### How to find `--repository-id`